Lectionary 92: Description

-It contains Menologion and fragments of the Liturgy of St. Basil, Chrystostom, and Praesanctified.
+It contains Menologion and fragments of the Liturgy of St. Basil, Chrysostom, and Praesanctified.

 History

 The manuscript was partially examined by Scholz.
 It was examined and described by Paulin Martin.
 C. R. Gregory saw it in 1885.

 The manuscript is not cited in the critical editions of the Greek New Testament (UBS3).

 Currently the codex is located in the Bibliothèque nationale de France (Gr.
 324) in Paris.